sshrichard/metacognition-of-AI/README.md

 Finally, note that the current repo does not include the dataset "Test4Plus_Raw" because of its size.
 It is freely available in the following link: https://zenodo.org/records/7694423

-**$c$-calibration experiments**

-IN PROGRESS

 ## Usage ##

-By default, `meta_d_AI_GPT.py`, `meta_d_AI_deepseek.py` and `meta_d_AI_mistral.py` interacts tithe OpenAI, DeepSeek and Mistral API, respectively, with the arguments "gpt-5", "deepseek-chat" and "mistral-large-latest", the latter two invoking DeepSeek-V3 and Large-Instruct-2411 at the time of our simulations. **We recomment caution to the users, especially regarding the model's name saved in the data files when running the manuscripts.**
+By default, our scripts interact with OpenAI, DeepSeek and Mistral API with the arguments "gpt-5", "deepseek-chat" and "mistral-large-latest", the latter two invoking DeepSeek-V3 and Large-Instruct-2411 at the time of our simulations. **We recomment caution to the users, especially regarding the model's name saved in the data files when running the scripts.**

 `numSamples` specifies the number of sentences submitted to the model.
 The larger `numSamples`, the larger the probability that a technical issue arises when interacting with the API (see the Warning section below).

-**meta-d' experiments**

-IN PROGRESS

-**meta-d' experiments**

-IN PROGRESS

 ## Warning ##